 We’re aware that with the many VPN services available in the market, it might be a little difficult to zero in on one particular provider.
 That’s why we’ve gone ahead and did a bit of research on your behalf, on the best VPNs for public hotspots in 2018.
 Have a look:

-NordVPN is another strong contender in the VPN market with servers scattered in up-to 45 countries.
+NordVPN is another strong contender in the VPN market with servers scattered in up to 59 countries.
 Their service is quite popular for allowing up-to 6 simultaneous devices to connect under one account, meaning you should be able to use the service and have your laptop, smartwatch, tablet and mobile phone all protected whenever you’re using a public hotspot.

 Conclusion – Top 5 VPNs for Public Hotspots in 2018

 In addition to having your VPN service actively work towards protecting you whenever you’re online, we have a few more tips that we’re sure will go a long way towards keeping your connection secured: